basicallydan/danhough.com/_posts/2015-08-17-average-day-in-seoul.markdown

 {% include _figure.html src="/img/interloper/astroman.png" caption="That football-shaped handhold at Astroman is pretty tricky." %}

 There aren't many other westerners who visit Astroman, but this means if I want any kind of interaction while I'm there I'm forced to step outside of my comfort zone and speak to a Korean person in their own language, which can be pretty terrifying.
-I know a little bit of Korean, so I think speaking is scarier in case I give the inaccurate impression that I can speak it quite well.
+I know a little bit of Korean, so it's scary because I might give the inaccurate impression that I can speak it quite well.
 I have to try though: why else would I learn except in order to speak to Koreans?

 ## Have you eaten?

 I should mention lunch.
 Something you learn pretty quickly after landing in Korea is that food is very important to people here.
-I'm not talking the normal, "I need it to survive" kind of important, this is a whole other level.
+I'm not talking the normal, "I need it to survive" kind of important; this is a whole other level.
 Not only do Koreans eat way more food in a single meal than most British people, there's an actual greeting in Korea which translates to "Have you eaten?"

 My favourite lunchtime food, which I do genuinely eat almost every day, is Kimbap.
 The word "Kimbap" is a combination of the word for "seaweed" (kim) and "rice" (bap).
 If that sounds like a sushi roll to you, then you're not far off - but it's not a sushi roll.
 First off, kimbap is usually bigger; about 5x larger than a sushi roll.
 Secondly, the non-rice kimbap fillings vary wildly.
 Ham, vegetables, pork, spam, egg... anything goes, really.
 This is why it's often called the "Korean sandwich".